 4. Invest in Collaboration Tools

 The type of collaboration tool depends on your industry.
-But generally, you should have software for member communication, project management, file-sharing, and document creation.
+But generally, you should have software for member communication, project management, file-sharing, and document organization.

 To support your needs, WordPress offers various collaboration plugins.
 For example, WP Project Manager for task management and PublishPress Revisions to schedule or approve revisions.